helm/charts/stable/burrow/README.md

 ## Configuration

-The following table lists the configurable parameters of the kibana chart and their default values.
+The following tables lists the configurable parameters of the kibana chart and their default values.

 Parameter | Description | Default
 --- | --- | ---